microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 | Key Takeaways | 1.
 Create resource group in Azure  for deployment automation |
 |  | 2.
 Establish RBAC permissions for resource creation |
 |  | 3.
 Set up permissions and service principals for continuous deployments in Azure DevOps environment |
-|  | By the end of this lab, you should have: Resource Groups, Service Principal, ARM Templates, Azure DevOps Environment
+|  | By the end of this lab, you should have: Resource Groups, Service Principal, Azure DevOps Environment, Artifacts needed to complete this workshop
 | Author | Shirley MacKay </br> Frank Garofalo|

 ### Purpose

 This lab will create the environment for the CI/CD process.
-Service Principals are leveraged to allow permission to deploy or update resources in a certain environment for a specific purpose.
+Service Principals are leveraged to allow permission to deploy or update resources in a certain environments for a specific purpose.
 The Service Connections are based off the Service Principals permissions that is limited to what is required for updates and deployments of the resources.
 It gives Administrators better control over their environment while allowing the engineers to have concern with only their code.

  **Summary**
   * [Setup Up Azure Environment](#exercise---setup-azure-environment)